MaxwellCalkin/MLBLineupSim/README.md

 ## Lessons Learned:

+I had fun collaborating with Nirel Chua (https://twitter.com/naniitsnina_)!
 I got a lot of good, fun practice working with the MLB stats API, and I got to use my brother as a QA guide, using his feedback to vastly improve the game.